Hussain Haji CPA, CA

 Hussain joined Rise CPA in June 2017, prior to which, he was a Senior Manager at mid-sized accounting firm, with an emphasis on owner-managed operations.

 Hussain has several years of professional experience providing accounting, assurance and tax services to both public and private clients in a broad range of industries, including manufacturing, construction, agriculture, railroad equipment supply, and mining & exploration.
 His passion to become a key driver of operational growth and strategic innovation has led him to not only ensure his clients reporting and tax compliance needs are met, but to advise and work with them through their long-term corporate goals and vision.

 Outside of the office, Hussain is passionate with respect to volunteer service and social awareness.
-He currently serves as the Program Director for Housing on the National Aga Khan Economic Planning Board for Canada and is a board member of the Salamat Housing Society.
+He currently serves as the National Program Director for the Career Ready Program with the National Aga Khan Economic Planning Board for Canada, and is a board member with the Eagle Ridge Hospital Foundation.
 He previously served as the Chairman for British Columbia of the Aga Khan Economic Planning Board and sat on the Ismaili Council for BC, and previously served as Treasurer for the Vancouver Chapter of the Surfrider Foundation.